openpolitics/manifesto/manifesto/economy.md

 Ensure worker-owned cooperatives and mutuals are given priority with all government contracts.

-All private companies who receive public money must be subject to the same transparency requirements as governments when it comes to the goods and services they deliver[^1].
+All private companies who receive public money must be subject to the same transparency requirements as governments when it comes to the goods and services they deliver[^1], including being subject to FOI requests and Open Data publication requirements.

 ## Public Sector